simoninireland/epydemic/doc/loci.rst

 .. automethod:: Locus.draw

+Events are attached to loci with a given probability.

+.. automethod:: Locus.addEvent

+.. automethod:: Locus.events

 There are also two abstract methods that define the way in which changes in node compartments are reflected in the populations of loci.